netgen/ezplatform-site-api/docs/reference/templating.rst

   To render a field in vanilla eZ Platform you would use `ez_render_field <https://doc.ezplatform.com/en/2.2/guide/twig_functions_reference/#ez_render_field>`_ function, which does that using the `configured template block <https://doc.ezplatform.com/en/2.2/guide/templates/#using-the-field-types-template-block>`_.
-  For the same purpose and using the same templates, Site API provides it's own function ``ng_render_field``.
+  For the same purpose and using the same templates, Site API provides its own function ``ng_render_field``.
 It has two parameters:

   1. **required** Field object